MicrosoftDocs/sdk-api/sdk-api-src/content/enclaveapi/nf-enclaveapi-initializeenclave.md

 ## -remarks

-To create an enclave, use the <a href="/windows/desktop/api/enclaveapi/nf-enclaveapi-createenclave">CreateEnclave</a> function.
-To load data into the enclave before you initialize it, use the <a href="/windows/desktop/api/enclaveapi/nf-enclaveapi-loadenclavedata">LoadEnclaveData</a> function.
+To create an enclave, use the [CreateEnclave](/windows/win32/api/enclaveapi/nf-enclaveapi-createenclave) function.
+To load data into the enclave before you initialize it, use the [LoadEnclaveData](/windows/win32/api/enclaveapi/nf-enclaveapi-loadenclavedata) function.

-<b>Windows 10, version 1709:  </b>To delete the enclave when you finish using it, call <a href="/windows/desktop/api/enclaveapi/nf-enclaveapi-deleteenclave">DeleteEnclave</a>.
-You cannot delete a VBS enclave by calling the <a href="/windows/desktop/api/memoryapi/nf-memoryapi-virtualfree">VirtualFree</a> or <a href="/windows/desktop/api/memoryapi/nf-memoryapi-virtualfreeex">VirtualFreeEx</a> function.
-You can still delete an SGX enclave by calling <b>VirtualFree</b> or <b>VirtualFreeEx</b>.
+**Windows 10, version 1709:** To delete the enclave when you finish using it, call [DeleteEnclave](/windows/win32/api/enclaveapi/nf-enclaveapi-deleteenclave).
+You cannot delete a VBS enclave by calling the [VirtualFree](/windows/win32/api/memoryapi/nf-memoryapi-virtualfree) or [VirtualFreeEx](/windows/win32/api/memoryapi/nf-memoryapi-virtualfreeex) function.
+You can still delete an SGX enclave by calling **VirtualFree** or **VirtualFreeEx**.

-<b>Windows 10, version 1507, Windows 10, version 1511, Windows 10, version 1607 and Windows 10, version 1703:  </b>To delete the enclave when you finish using it, call the <a href="/windows/desktop/api/memoryapi/nf-memoryapi-virtualfree">VirtualFree</a> or <a href="/windows/desktop/api/memoryapi/nf-memoryapi-virtualfreeex">VirtualFreeEx</a> function and specify the following values:
+**Windows 10, version 1507, Windows 10, version 1511, Windows 10, version 1607 and Windows 10, version 1703:** To delete the enclave when you finish using it, call the [VirtualFree](/windows/win32/api/memoryapi/nf-memoryapi-virtualfree) or [VirtualFreeEx](/windows/win32/api/memoryapi/nf-memoryapi-virtualfreeex) function and specify the following values:

 <ul>
 <li>The base address of the enclave for the <i>lpAddress</i> parameter.</li>